I Missed Us

 I Missed Us is the fifth studio album by American R&B group SWV.
 It was released by Mass Appeal Entertainment and eOne Music on April 17, 2012.
-The album marked the trio's first studio album since their disbandment in 1997.
-Cainon Lamb worked with them on the majority of the record, while additional production was helmed by Carvin & Ivan, Michael "Big Mike" Clemons, and Bryan-Michael Cox.
-I Missed Us was preceded by three singles, including lead single "Co-Sign."
-It also includes their cover of the Patti LaBelle classic, "If Only You Knew" which earned SWV a Grammy Award nomination in the Best Traditional R&B Performance category.
+The album was the trio's first studio project since their 1997 disbandment, marking the first time all three members shared lead vocal duties.
+Cainon Lamb produced the majority of the record, with additional contributions from Carvin & Ivan, Ray Ray, Bryan-Michael Cox, and Cheryl "Coko" Gamble's husband, drummer Michael "Big Mike" Clemons.